D067659/tpmc_documentation/technical_documentation/master_service.md

 The algorithm continues with this logic untill no more components have been handed-over from the Frontend to the Backend.
 If all of the componenets were computed succesfully, the Backend returns the success message `Successfully finished routine!`.
 In an error case, the specific error, caused by a component, is presented as the response.

-In Appendix 1 the python source code of the most relevant functions for this mechanism is added.
+Following this [link](http://github.com) leads to the python source code of the most relevant functions for this mechanism.

 ### FUNCTIONS Endpoint